Essential Fire Safety Measures

 As specialists in our field, we offer a range of services which help building owners and managers meet their essential fire safety measures maintenance obligations.
 These services are offered throughout Victoria, NSW / ACT and Queensland.
 Our services in other states can also be offered.

-The Statcom Inspection Monitoring and Reporting System is a well established and proven system currently used in over 7,000 buildings throughout Australia that simplifies the essential fire safety measures process with an easy to use step-by-step approach to achieving compliance.
+The Statcom Inspection Monitoring and Reporting System is a well established and proven system used in over 25,000 buildings throughout Australia.
+Statcom simplifies the essential fire safety measures management process with an easy step-by-step approach to achieving compliance.

 Our services include: